junaid-mij/Practice-Laravel/Module-14 Laravel Foundation Step-13/Assignment-14/README.md

-# Laravel Installation and Folder Structure Assignment
+# Module-14 Laravel Foundation Assignment:

-## Part 1: Laravel Installation
+## Question 1: You have a Laravel application with a form that submits user information using a POST request.
+Write the code to retrieve the 'name' input field value from the request and store it in a variable called $name.

-### Step 1: Install Composer
+### Step 1: Make a Controller

-Laravel utilizes Composer to manage its dependencies.
-First, download Composer:

 1. Open Terminal.
 2. Run the following command: